 He smiled, his stern face relaxing.
 “They are not people.
 And to answer, well, my father used to tell me that shooting is always the same, no matter what the target is.
 What matters is the reason why you shoot.
-As long as you believe it, you won’t miss.
+As long as you believe in why you shoot, you won’t miss.
 You see, he was also a cop, bearer of the police medal of valor.”
 He swiped the sweat off his brow, apparently searching for the correct words.
-“What I meant is that whoever taught you to use guns did it, so you know how to shoot whatever or whoever you need to.”
+“What I meant is that whoever taught you to use guns did it, so you would know how to shoot whatever or whoever you would ever need to.”

-My sweat turned ice cold.
+Right, that.
 My father didn’t teach me to shoot for fun or for sport.
-He drilled into me how to draw a .45 caliber colt in under a second to instantly shoot a thrown coin.
+He drilled into me how to draw a .44 caliber colt in under a second to instantly shoot a thrown coin.
 Or a vital spot since that would be easier.
 Why else would he have made me learn how to quick-draw and how to be precise from the hip?
 And why did he teach me these things at all?

 Because he expected me to need these skills.
 The realization dawned upon me.
-The bastard knew I would be able to use aether and thus must, one day, be able to defend myself.
+The bastard knew I would be able to use aether and thus must, one day, I would need to be prepared to defend myself.
 For the first time in my life, I saw a chance to find him.
 Whatever secret society Katherine lived in contained aether wielders and, maybe, my father.

-We prepared, strung together a plan and then slid down by the covered side of the mountain, descending to hide behind a pair of large rocks.
+We prepared, strung together a plan and then slid down the mountainside, descending to hide behind a pair of large rocks.
 The secluded valley greeted us with soft earth and green grass.
 The hillsides protected the place from the wind, which made the place eerily calm as if holding its breath.
 That also made the sulfurous stench nearly insufferable.

-Until I realized the sharp stench of sulfur the air carried would not leave.
-I stopped the urge to vomit.
 Katherine pulled out a field flask, emptied it into herself and crawled to one side while the sheriff prowled to the other one, hiding behind a set of tents.
 They would go in first as the main distraction.
 By what Katherine said, her aether could shield off bullets, at least mostly, and Sheriff Alvarez would cover her.

-I prayed it would work because I needed her to survive.
-Katherine was my ticket to the new life where my sister would have enough money to visit a hospital.
-After Katherine disappeared from sight, we exchanged awkward stares with the deputy.
+I prayed this would work because I needed her to survive since Katherine was my ticket to the new life.
+After she crawled out of sight, we exchanged awkward stares with the deputy.
 Sweat covered his pale face.